GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/DNA_template_design.rst

   * pKG03198: contains human beta globin 5' and 3' UTRs AND polyA is encoded on the plasmid

 .. important::
   When making new DNA IVT templates, use pKG03198!
-This plasmid already encodes the polyA and template is generate with a simple MluI digest.
+This plasmid already encodes the polyA and the template is generated with a simple MluI digest.

 Creating a new IVT template plasmid